egnrse/configs/README.md

 - look-feel.conf (animations, borders, gaps, ...)
 - window-rules.conf (rules on how windows/layers/workspaces/apps behave)
 - maps.conf      (key mappings)
-- plugins.conf	 (plugins, including plugin keymappings)
+- plugins.conf	 (plugins, including plugin keymappings) (non are used currently)
 Many explanations are in the config files.

 This config uses the [Universal Wayland Session Manager (uwsm)](https://github.com/Vladimir-csp/uwsm)  and many parts will not work with out this dependency.